CAAPIM/apim-charts/charts/gateway/README.md

       Set '-Dcom.l7tech.server.pkix.useDefaultTrustAnchors=true' for well known Certificate Authorities be included as Trust Anchors (true/false)
 - Allow wildcards when verifying hostnames (true/false)
     - Set '-Dcom.l7tech.security.ssl.hostAllowWildcard=true' to allow wildcards when verifying hostnames (true/false)
+- Full SSL/TLS handshake information for debugging
+    - The `--add-opens=java.base/sun.security.ssl=ALL-UNNAMED` argument is **commented out by default** in `config.javaArgs`, since it opens internal JDK SSL internals via reflection, which is a security risk.
+    - Only uncomment this argument if you need full SSL/TLS handshake information for troubleshooting, and disable it again once debugging is complete.

 [Back to Additional Guides](#additional-guides)